 \section{Introduction}

-Humans learn and master skills (\eg playing guitar) by associating and reasoning over episodic memories captured over days, months and years of failed and successful attempts.
-Thus, building systems capable of understanding and reasoning over very long streams of visual data has been a long-standing and crucial problem in Computer Vision.
+Humans learn and master skills (\eg playing guitar) by associating and reasoning over episodic memories captured over days, months, and years of failed and successful attempts~\cite{byrne2008learning}.
+Thus, building systems capable of understanding and reasoning over very long streams of visual data is a long-standing and crucial problem in Computer Vision.

-\textbf{L}ong-horizon \textbf{V}ideo \textbf{U}nderstanding (we refer as \textbf{\LVU}) is the problem of reasoning over a long stream of video data, such as understanding the plot of a movie, or analyzing the performance of a player in a lengthy game.
-Progress towards \LVU has been greatly limited by the lack of densely annotated data.
+Long-horizon Video Understanding (\LVU) is the problem of reasoning over a long stream of video data, such as understanding the plot of a movie or analyzing the performance of a player in a lengthy game.
+Progress toward \LVU has been greatly limited by the lack of densely annotated data.
 Creating an \LVU benchmark requires manually annotating videos frame-by-frame, which is incredibly tedious and hard to scale.
 This constraint has limited the length of existing densely-annotated video understanding benchmarks (Table~\ref{tab:datasets}) from a few seconds~\cite{tgif, charades, vidsrl, xu2016msr} to a few minutes~\cite{zeng2016generation, krishna2017dense, wu_longvideo, ZhXuCoCVPR18, gella2018dataset, bain2020condensed}.

 A line of previous works~\cite{MovieNet,MovieQA,lei2018tvqa} in \LVU have used readily available subtitles of TV shows or entire movies as dense annotations.
 While these videos are sufficiently long, manual annotations are still required to build non-trivial queries to evaluate \LVU skills~\cite{MovieQA,lei2018tvqa}, which greatly limits their scale.
-Another recent work~\cite{wu_longvideo} addresses this problem by extracting supervision from easily accessible YouTube metadata of nearly $\sim$30000 movie clips spanning $1-3$ minutes.
-However, the annotated clips are relatively short, and the proposed prediction tasks rely on noisy (and obscure) attributes (\eg YouTube views, like-to-dislike ratio, and so on).
+Another work~\cite{wu_longvideo} addresses this problem by extracting supervision from easily accessible YouTube metadata of nearly $\sim$30K movie clips spanning $1-3$ minutes.
+However, the annotated clips are short, and the proposed prediction tasks rely on noisy (and obscure) attributes (\eg YouTube views, like-to-dislike ratio, and so on).